- December 2005

 smooth in a bold masculine bottle that won’t horrify the boys at your

-party!
 Valdo Prosecco

 Marca Oro- Fresh and light, minerals citrus and floral.
 A very